the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 Once the Binder has launched, you should see a new file has appeared that was not part of your repo when you clicked the badge.

-Now visualise the data by creating a new notebook ("New" :arrow_right: "R") and running the following code in a cell.
+Now visualise the data by creating a new notebook (selecting "R" from the Notebook section) and running the following code in a cell.

 ```r
 library(readr)